The order tags article covers basic usage of the order

 or selectby

-to the order.
+to control the order.

 Note, the variable containing the order must be populated with data before it can be used.